act65/generalisation/notes/evidence.md

 __Exhibit 2.__ Robustness to label noise

 Even with extraordinary amounts of label noise, it is still possible learn patterns.

+__Exhibit 3.__ Structured label noise

+> We observe that both alternative sources of noise lead to better performance than the noise originating from the same dataset.

 __Exhibit 3.__ Speed of learning noised data